Head to Head Contrast: Orbital Energy Group (OEG) vs. Its Peers

-Orbital Energy Group (NASDAQ: OEG) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Orbital Energy Group to similar companies based on the strength of its dividends, valuation, analyst recommendations, institutional ownership, risk, earnings and profitability.
+Orbital Energy Group (NASDAQ: OEG – Get Rating) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Orbital Energy Group to related companies based on the strength of its valuation, profitability, risk, analyst recommendations, institutional ownership, earnings and dividends.

-16.4% of Orbital Energy Group shares are owned by institutional investors.
-Comparatively, 43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
-7.1% of Orbital Energy Group shares are owned by insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This table compares Orbital Energy Group and its peers gross revenue, earnings per share and valuation.
+This table compares Orbital Energy Group and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue